Millennium (song): Recording and composing

 Trident Studios in London was used for the majority of the recordings, including drums, bass and samples for the backing track, and the backing vocals, which included three female session singers and male vocals by Williams' guitarist Gary Nuttall.
 Williams' vocals were done at Jacobs Studios in Surrey.

 Williams suggested using a sample only accompanied by a hip-hop beat.
 Guy Chambers found a beat by speeding the sample up.
-The record label, Chrysalis Records, discovered that a new recording would cost only one tenth of the licensing fee that would be required to sample "You Only Live Twice", so they asked for a new string section that still acted as a recognisable pastiche of the song.
+The record label, Chrysalis Records, discovered that a new recording would cost only one tenth of the licensing fee required to sample "You Only Live Twice", so they asked for a new string section that still acted as a recognisable pastiche of the song.
 Nick Ingman arranged the orchestra, which according to Power "was in the wrong key for 'Millennium', although we did want it to sound like the original sample in the choruses and we did refer to John Barry's original score for that", and conducted a 26-piece string section, plus harp and four French horns, at Angel Recording Studios in Islington to the programmed backing track, with a guide vocal over the top.

 Power said the song used most of the 48 tracks offered by the multitrack tape: "We had about six tracks of backing vocals, and nine tracks for the strings.
 Then there were the programmed tracks; and when you get into programming, you'll layer about four kick drums to tape!
 For speed, and to keep the creative flow going, we put them all down to separate tracks rather than spend time deciding which one we wanted loudest when recording.
 So we had a lot of independent outs from the programmed backing track onto separate multitrack channels, like the programmed percussion and sampled noises.
 Then there were the unused scratching tracks, and the live percussion - all in all, I think we filled maybe 36 or 38 tracks in total."